lucashemi/voll/README.md

-# Voll - Managing your clinic (WIP)
+# Voll - Managing your clinic

 Voll is a webapp for managing medical clinics, you can register doctors and patients, schedule appointments and easily manage your clinic.

 The back-end is a rest api built in java/spring and the front-end is made with vue.js.

-It's a work in progress, it's not possible to schedule appointments yet.
+The main functions are done (doctor, patient and appointment crud).

+The front-end code needs some refactoring and things like colored notifications, more time options when scheduling a appointment.

 ## Tech-Stack